SoutHACKton/southackton.github.com/source/_posts/2010-12-10-hackspace-in-the-making.markdown

 - Community
 ---

-\
 We currently have a project going to set up a hackspace in Southampton early next year.
 We're talking with the council and various other helpful people, including the London Hackspace) to try and make it as awesome as we can.
-Watch this space for new updates.\
+Watch this space for new updates.

-\
-If you're interested in joining in then please jump over to our [Google Group](http://groups.google.com/group/southackton)﻿ and join in the conversation.
+If you're interested in joining in then please jump over to our [Google Group](http://groups.google.com/group/southackton) and join in the conversation.
 The more people who get involved, the better it will be for everyone.